zawwz/lxsh/README.md

 > To avoid this, make sure to never access incorrect values

 Array argument with `[@]` does not expand into the desired multiple arguments.

+#### Substring manipulation

+Debashifying a substring manipulation on a variable containing a newline will not work correctly

 ## Extension commands